raymondworkshop/raymondworkshop.github.io/_posts/course/2023-03-20-entrepreneurship.md

 #### People Management

+* Getting Work Done Through Others
-* TODO
+    - TODO

-* People management - understanding **human behavior** and **organizational context**
+* People management
-    - Understand and Deliver Policies to your team in a manner that motivates and enhances employee committed to organizatons
-        + you understand your team best like their capabilities and motivation

-    - People Management is about developing the long term Managerial and Technical capability of people in organizations

-* Two Facets of people management
-    - Understand and predict human behaviour
+    - Understanding and predicting **employee behaviour**
-        + **Understanding perception**    - which you **interpret this situation**
+        + **Understanding perception and interpretation**    - which you **interpret this situation**
-            - the perceptual lens that we use shapes the reality of what we see
+            - the perceptual lens that we use **shapes the reality of what we see**
             - perception - a belief or opinion

-        + **Understanding Motivation**
+            - how do I manage my perceptual biases?

+        + **Identifying the intrinsic and extrinsic Motivation** is a key aspect of development
+            - **intrinsic** - passion, drive, accomplishment, recognition, challenging task

+            - **extrinsic** - pay, human resource, managerial support, working condition

-    - Understand organization structures, strategy and processes
+    - Understanding organizational system and processes
+        + Organizational Structure

+        + Organizational Culture

+    - **a broker** to align the organizational expectations with the team's expectations.
+        + Trust
+        + see the big picture
+        + Integrity
+        + make touch decisions

 *  [People Management](https://learning.edx.org/course/course-v1:IIMBx+HR101x+2T2022/home)